MiamiOH-CSE274/01_Git_and_Intro/README.md

 #### 3. Morin, Exercise 1.1 (p.
 25).
 NOTE: You should not actually implement the solution with code.
 Instead, explain your solution using English.
 Pay special attention to explaining which data structure you ought to use, and why.

 1.3.1 I would use the LIFO Queue to solve this problem.
 I would push and pop the data through the use of a loop.
-Since we want to make the last line of the text file printed out first, the LIFO method would be the best choice.
+Since we want to make the last line of the text file printed out first, the LIFO method would solve the problem the best.

 1.3.2 For this problem I would do something similar to the solution in 1.3.1, however I would have a counter in the loop to make sure only 50 lines of text are being reversed at a time.
-Once those lines are reversed more lines can be fed into the loop.
+Once those lines are reversed more lines can be read into the loop.
 This solution would also reverse any remaining lines at the end of the text file.

 1.3.3 I would approach this problem by using the FIFO Queue method.
 I would use a loop to process the first 42 lines of text and then I would read in the next line to see if it was blank.
 If the 43 line was blank, I would print out the first line in the queue and if it wasn’t blank, I would remove the first line in the queue.
 I would follow this process until the end of the text file was reached.

 1.3.4 I would use a USet for this problem.
-I would add one line at a time to the USet and since USets don’t allow duplicates there would only be one occurrence of each individual text line.
+I would add one line at a time to the USet and since USets don’t allow duplicates there would only be one copy of each individual text line.
 Once all lines were added, I would print the USet.

 1.3.5 A USet would be used for this problem as well.
 I would start by adding the first line to the USet.
 Next I would add the next line to the USet and use the find(x) command to see if the second line is already present in the USet.
 If the line is present, I would print out the line.
 If the line is not present, I would add the line to the USet for comparison of later lines.